-The U.S. Centers for Disease Control and Prevention (CDC) recommends seasonal influenza (flu) shots for cancer patients and survivors and anyone who has contact with a cancer patient.
-To be safe, however, check with your doctor first before getting a flu shot or any other vaccination.
+The recommends seasonal influenza (flu) shots for cancer patients and survivors and anyone who has contact with a cancer patient.
+Unless contraindicated by your oncologist, LLS encourages blood cancer patients and survivors to get their flu shot every year.

 The ideal time to be vaccinated for seasonal flu is in the fall as soon as the shot becomes available as it takes about two weeks for the vaccination to begin providing protection.
-Before you get the shot, let your doctor know about any allergies you have and any previous reactions to a flu shot.
+Before you get the shot, let the person who is providing the vaccine know about any allergies you have and any previous reactions to a flu shot.

 For Stem Cell Transplant Patients